Voting with Partial Orders: The Plurality and Anti-Plurality Classes

 Then $x\notin F(\prof{\pref},\prof{\pref}')$. \end{axiom}

-\begin{axiom}[B-Congruity] Let $x\in A$, ${\prof{\pref}}\in\mathcal{D}^N$ and ${\prof{\pref}'}\in\mathcal{D}^{N'}$ be such that $N\cap N'=\emptyset$, $x\in F(\prof{\pref})$, and $x\notin B(\pref'_i)$ for all $i\in N'$.
+\begin{axiom}[B-Congruity] Let $x\in A$, ${\prof{\pref}}\in\mathcal{D}^N$, and ${\prof{\pref}'}\in\mathcal{D}^{N'}$ be such that $N\cap N'=\emptyset$, $x\in F(\prof{\pref})$, and $x\notin B(\pref'_i)$ for all $i\in N'$.
 Then $x\in F(\prof{\pref},\prof{\pref}')$. \end{axiom}

-The final set of axioms dictates that selected alternatives should not be harmed when a voter changes their support for non-selected alternatives.
-We make a distinction according to where these selected and removed alternatives are in the voter's preference.
+Our last four axioms capture the idea that elected alternatives should not be harmed when a voter withdraws support from other alternatives.
+We distinguish between two cases according to the position, top or bottom, of the alternatives being removed.
+Specifically, if an individual weakens her support for a non-elected alternative, either by dropping it from her top or by adding it to her bottom, then any already-elected alternative she supports must remain elected.
+Following the naming conventions in the work of \citet{ALCALDEUNZU20091187} and \citet{BARDAL2025345}, we call the first of these axioms Contraction.
+It imposes constraints on situations where we contract the top set.
+In analogy to this choice of name, we call the other type of axiom Expansion, given that it imposes constraints when we expand the bottom set.
+For both axioms, we formulate both a weak and a strong variant.